 Emergency responders transported both passengers to Providence Regional Medical Center Everett.
 The female passenger, who was unresponsive at the scene, died in the hospital from injuries sustained in the accident.
 The male passenger is still alive, and authorities have not released an update on his medical condition.

 Investigators have found that a police officer had spotted the Nissan travelling northbound on 5th Ave W without its headlights on.
 When the officer attempted to stop the vehicle, it drove off at a high rate of speed.
 The officer decided not to pursue the speeding vehicle.

 According to investigators, the fleeing car sped northbound on 5th Avenue W onto Hardeson Road.
 There, it crossed the centerline before leaving the road, striking a rock wall, and returning to the roadway.
 The vehicle finally stopped in the center of the road.

-Driver fled the scene, but was tracked down
+Driver at-fault for Everett accident fled the scene, but was later tracked down

 Initial efforts from police and emergency responders focused on getting the injured passengers to the hospital.
 Investigators suspected that the driver had been hurt in the collision, but were unsure of his injuries, as he had fled from the scene on foot.

 A police K-9 unit with the Everett Police Department responded to the scene.
 The K-9 was able to track down the driver, who was also transported to the hospital.
 After receiving treatment for his injuries, he was charged with hit-and-run and vehicular homicide and booked into Snohomish County Jail.
 His identity has not been released by police, but he is known to be a resident of Lynnwood.